 Travel abroad is always an adventure for students.
 A common sense approach to the risks involved goes a long way toward assuring safe travel and pleasant memories.
-For your own safety:
+We offer the following suggestions for your own safety:

-- When you travel during vacations, give a copy of your itinerary to your Program Director/program provider.
-Even if your plans are vague, leave whatever information you can, such as the names of travelers, expected destinations, lodging, phone numbers, and if available, mode of travel and dates of departure and return. - Check State Department advisories on the web for all countries you will be traveling through to be prepared for any special conditions or dangers, visa requirements, etc. - Travel with at least one other person. - Carry passport, travelers checks, money, and other important papers in a pouch around your neck or waist under your clothing. - Avoid travel in large, predominantly American groups.
-It is easier to meet local people this way.
-It is also easier to organize trips and sightseeing in smaller gatherings, and can be safer. - Always carry some local currency.
-Reserve the equivalent of at least \$50 cash while traveling. - DO NOT HITCHHIKE.
-Travel by bus, train, local transportation, or car. - Do not leave money, tickets, your passport, or other valuables in a hotel room while you are out.
-Take them to the hotel front desk and ask them to put them in a safe. - Keep a low profile in demeanor and dress.
+- When you travel during vacations, give a copy of your itinerary to the Center for Global Study and Engagement.
+Even if your plans are vague, leave whatever information you can, such as the names of travelers, expected destinations, lodging, phone numbers, and if available, mode of travel and dates of departure and return. - Check State Department advisories on the web for all countries you will be traveling through to be prepared for any special conditions or dangers, visa requirements, etc. - Travel with at least one other person. - Carry your passport, travelers checks, money, and other important papers in a pouch around your neck or waist under your clothing. - Avoid travel in large, predominantly American groups.
+It is easier to meet local people.
+It is also easier to organize trips and sightseeing in smaller gatherings.
+It's also safer. - Always carry some local currency.
+Keep the equivalent of at least \$50 cash in reserve while traveling. - DO NOT HITCHHIKE.
+Travel by bus, train, local transportation, or car.

+- Don't leave money, tickets, your passport, or other valuables in a hotel room while you are out.
+Take them to the front desk and ask them to be put in safe. - Keep a low profile in demeanor and dress.
 It is wise to adapt to local dress codes; avoid clothes and behaviors that call attention to yourself as a foreigner who doesn't know the culture. - Leave expensive jewelry at home.
 It's best to wear little or none. - Every year backpacks are stolen from students who set them down at their feet or sling them over the back of the chair in a café.
 Be careful with your belongings because replacing your passport, credit cards, keys, etc., is quite a hassle. - Be polite, low-key, and sensitive to local customs; always observe signs and regulations in public places. - Speak the local language wherever possible. - Student guidebooks such as Let's Go or Lonely Planet are generally a good source of information.